-RAID Read-Ahead Caching RAID read-ahead caching is a very effective way to improve sequential read performance for both small (buffered) and large (DMA) I/O operations.
-When this setting is utilized, the RAID controller pre-fetches disk blocks for sequential read operations.
-Therefore, subsequent application read operations benefit from cache speed throughput, which is faster than the physical disk throughput.
-This is particularly important for concurrent file streams and mixed I/O streams, because read-ahead significantly reduces disk head movement that otherwise severely impacts performance.
-While read-ahead caching improves sequential read performance, it does not help highly transactional performance.
-Furthermore, some SNFS customers actually observe maximum large sequential read throughput by disabling caching.
-While disabling read-ahead is beneficial in these unusual cases, it severely degrades typical scenarios.
-Therefore, it is unsuitable for most environments.
-RAID Level, Segment Size, and Stripe Size Configuration settings such as RAID level, segment size, and stripe size are very important and cannot be changed after put into production , so it is critical to determine appropriate settings during initial configuration.
-The best RAID level to use for high I/O throughput is usually RAID 5.
-The stripe size is determined by the product of the number of disks in the RAID group and the segment size.
+Most dual controller disk arrays typically use a "write cache mirroring" mechanism to protect against a controller failure.
+While "write cache mirroring" may add a small amount of redundancy, it can have a big impact on performance for large writes where controller bandwidth utilization is important.
+The performance penalty for streaming writes may be as high as 50% when cache mirroring is turned On.
+Depending on the customer's performance and reliability needs, you may consider turning "write cache mirroring" Off in the array controllers cache settings.
+RAID Level, Segment Configuration settings such as RAID level, segment size, and stripe size are very important and cannot be changed after put into production, so Size, and Stripe Size it is critical to determine appropriate settings during initial configuration.
+The best RAID level to use for high I/O throughput is usually RAID 5; a 4+1 RAID 5 group would logically process data on four disks, and another disk for parity.
+The stripe size is determined by the product of the number of data dedicated disks in the RAID group and the segment size.
 For example, a 4+1 RAID 5 group with 64K segment size results in a 256K stripe size.
-The stripe size is a very critical factor for write performance because I/Os smaller than the stripe size may incur a read/modify/write penalty.
-It is best to configure RAID 5 settings with no more than 512K stripe size to avoid the read/modify/write penalty.
-The read/modify/write penalty is most noticeable in the absence of "write-back" caching being performed by the RAID controller.
+The stripe size is a very critical factor for write performance because I/Os smaller than the stripe size may incur a read/ modify/write penalty.
+It is best to configure RAID 5 settings with stripe size no larger than 512 kB to avoid the read/modify/write penalty.
+The read/modify/write penalty is most noticeable in the absence of "writeback" caching being performed by the RAID controller.
 The RAID stripe size configuration should typically match the SNFS StripeBreadth configuration setting when multiple LUNs are utilized in a stripe group.
 However, in some cases it might be optimal to configure the SNFS StripeBreadth as a multiple of the RAID stripe size, such as when the RAID stripe size is small but the user's I/O sizes are very large.
 However, this will be suboptimal for small I/O performance, so may not be suitable for general purpose usage.
+To help the reader visualize this read/modify/write penalty, it may be helpful to understand that the RAID can only actually write data onto the RAID's disks in a full stripe sized packet of data.
+Write operations to the RAID that are not an exact fit of one or more stripe sized segments, requires that the last, or only, stripe segment be read first from the disks.
+Then the last, or only portion, of the write data is overlaid onto the read stripe segment.
+Finally, the data is written back out onto the RAID disks in a single full stripe segment.
+When RAID caching has been disabled (no Write-Back caching), these read/modify/write operations will require a read of the stripe data segment into host memory before the data can be properly merged and written back out.
+Such a scenario is the worst case scenario from a performance standpoint.